YCChenVictor/blog-frontend/src/posts/software/dsa/main.md

 ## Abstract

-This document aims to solve a specific problem in a more efficient manner by analyzing and comparing the time complexity of CRUD operations on various data structures.
+This article aims to solve a programming problem in a more efficient manner by analyzing and comparing the time complexity of CRUD operations on various data structures.
 It provides a concise overview of each data structure's time complexity for create, read, update, and delete actions, helping programmers make informed decisions on data structure selection.

 ## Purpose